MyLife-Services/mylife-documentation/technical/dev-sessions/20240823-open-dev-session.md

   - demonstrate engagement with products and bots
   - Include **Maht** in development
 - Wrap-Up
+  - Thank you!
+For watching!
   - how contribute?
+    - Volunteers!
   - why contribute?
   - [github repository](https://github.com/MyLife-Services/mylife-maht)
   - call for talent

+- [ ] Create backup slip - Focus on thanks and volunteer appreciation

 ## Presentation